82d70b32w/kissy/README.md

 ## About

-Kissy is the [suckless terminal (st)](https://st.suckless.org/) fork with some features and love.
+Kissy is the [suckless terminal](https://st.suckless.org/) fork with some features and love.

-I haven't finished it yet, but I don't have time at the moment.
-Download at your own risk.

-## Motivation

 I wanted to make something that doesn't turn computers into ovens, so I found a "literally the best terminal emulator ever" made a better one.
 Not really, because I'm not fluent in C and the project has been kind of abandoned.
 I switched to Wayland, so if you decide to install what you find here, be aware of the lack of updates and spaghetti inside.